 - 1. Oral Argument Time Limits.
 If oral argument is permitted, each party will have 10 minutes, unless the Court states otherwise.
 If the Court believes that the matter warrants less or more time, it will advise counsel at the hearing. - 2.
 Submission Without Oral Argument.
 Pursuant to Fed.
 R. Civ.
 P. 78 and Local Rule 7-15, the Court may deem a matter appropriate for decision without oral argument.
-If the Court does so, it will notify the parties via minute order before the hearing.

-- 3. Remote Appearances.
+If, however, a written request for oral argument is filed by any side before a ruling, stating that a lawyer of five or fewer years out of law school will conduct the oral argument or at least the lion's share, then the Court will hear oral argument, believing that young lawyers need more opportunities for appearances than they usually receive. - 3.
+Remote Appearances.
 Remote appearances are not permitted absent good cause.
 The Court strongly prefers counsel to appear in person for MSJ hearings.
 If exceptional circumstances exist, counsel may file an application to appear remotely detailing such circumstance. - 4.
 Settlement.
 Counsel must notify the Court at least two weeks before the scheduled hearing if the parties are conducting settlement discussions that may render the motion moot and must notify the Court immediately if a settlement is reached.
 A belated notice of settlement wastes scarce judicial resources.